Mustapha909/Dad-Jokes/README.md

 # Dad-Jokes

-creating a small website fetching dad jokes from an API and show them in the dome usseng a small html,css and javascript
+creating a small website fetching dad jokes from an API and showing them in the DOM using a small html, CSS and javascript